 Your ‘monkey mind’ refers to your mind constantly chattering and swinging from topic to topic.
 A wandering mind is perfectly normal but letting your mental monkey swing around unsupervised can lead to decreased levels of happiness.

 As unwanted thoughts are multiplied, they become tangled up to the point where you can no longer separate positive thoughts from negative ones.
-Practicing meditation lets your mental monkey play, but helps to keep it clear from thoughts and topics that are not serving you in a positive way.
+Practising meditation lets your mental monkey play but helps to keep it clear from thoughts and topics that are not serving you in a positive way.

 7. Like a Boss!